-These projects are not being done for RES compliance (and so the costs are not included in the 1% calculation) but the RECs obtained from these facilities can be used for RES compliance.
+Additionally, Ameren Missouri has plans to install solar at certain substations throughout its service territory as a non-wires solution to various operational restrictions/concerns.
+These projects are not being done for RES compliance (and so the costs are not included in the 1% calculation), but the RECs obtained from these facilities can be used in RES compliance.